Emerson Royal

-Emerson Aparecido Leite de Souza Junior (born 14 January 1999), known as Emerson Royal or simply Emerson, is a Brazilian professional footballer who plays as a right-back or a right wing-back for Premier League club Tottenham Hotspur and the Brazil national football team.
+Emerson Aparecido Leite de Souza Junior (born 14 January 1999), known as Emerson Royal or simply Emerson, is a Brazilian professional footballer who plays as a right-back or centre-back for Campeonato Brasileiro Série A club Flamengo and the Brazil national team.

 Early life

-Emerson was born in São Paulo and was raised in Americana, São Paulo.
+Emerson was born in São Paulo and was raised in Americana.
 He got his nickname "Royal" as his uncle said he resembled the mascot of the Royal-branded gelatin dessert sold in Brazil.

 Club career

 Ponte Preta

 Emerson joined Ponte Preta's youth setup in 2014, after notably representing Palmeiras, São Paulo and Grêmio.
 After appearing as an unused substitute in some matches of the 2016 Campeonato Brasileiro Série A, he made his senior debut on 22 February 2017, replacing injured Artur in a 2–2 Campeonato Paulista away draw against Linense.
 Despite being booked and conceding a penalty, he was given his first start three days later, in a 1–0 home defeat of São Bernardo.

 Emerson made his Série A debut on 5 November 2017, replacing injured John Kleber in a 2–0 loss at Bahia.
 He contributed with three league appearances during the campaign, as his side suffered relegation.

 Promoted to the first team ahead of the 2018 season, Emerson became a regular starter for Macaca, making 14 appearances in the 2018 Campeonato Paulista.
 On 2 April 2018, he scored his first professional goal, the winning one in the Campeonato Paulista do Interior final against Mirassol.